-The business community now must face facts that Brexit is happening by March 29th 2019 (unless there’s an extension) now that Article 50 has been triggered.
+The business community now must face facts that Brexit is happening by October 31th 2019 (Halloween!) – unless there’s a 3rd extension or revocation, now that Article 50 has been triggered.

 Whether it’ll be a soft or a hard exit or indeed somewhere in-between, businesses are going to have to adjust and that is particularly relevant to companies who sell online.

 Planning is everything, while it may be a little bit early to start actually implementing changes to websites, evince doesn’t believe it’s too early to start thinking about strategies to capitalise on Brexit.

 Companies will still need to get 1 step ahead of their competition, we see Brexit as a potential opportunity for some of our clients to capitalise on any competition slow to react.